r0nlt/Space-Radiation-Tolerant/README.md

 **Email:** spacelabsai@gmail.com

 **Version:** v1.0.2 (In Development)

 **Status:** Development Phase - AI Native Database Implementation

 A C++ software framework for implementing machine learning models that can operate reliably in radiation environments, such as space.
 This framework is meant to extend fault tolerance to machine learning.
 RadML is a custom library focused to engineer systems resilient to radiation effects in Space Environments.
-Currently the framework explores embedded databases using VAE nerual network alongside LMDB (Lightning Mememory Mapped Database).
+Currently the framework explores embedded databases using VAE neural network alongside LMDB (Lightning Memory Mapped Database).

 ## About Space-Radiation-Tolerant

 Space-Radiation-Tolerant is a research project by Rishab Nuguru with core principles focused around sustainability in space.
-RadML was designed to help provide cost effecient solution for COTS processors as AI demand increases.
+RadML was designed to help provide cost efficient solution for COTS processors as AI demand increases.

 Status:
 August 11 2025
 - Paper published!
-- PyTorch Integration
+- PyTorch Integrated & being tested
-- cleaning up codebase
+- cleaning up codebase and streamlining github landing page
-- increase in better documentation
+- increase in better documentation and visuals
 - Radiation Tolerant AI Native Embedded Database (in development)
+- Getting to CUDA and GPU training

 ### Approach

 - **Open Source First**: Software is released under the AGPL v3 license
 - **Research-Driven**: Solutions are inspired by physics, sustainability, mathematics, and Tour of C++ standards
 - **Community Focused**: I welcome anyone to peer review!
-- **Quality Assurance**: Many tests and edge cases and continous testing as RadML approaches publication
+- **Quality Assurance**: High bench mark and robust testing as we approach hardware-in-the-loop validation.
 - **Documentation**: Comprehensive documentation and on going updates

 ### RadML Monte Carlo Validation